bit-apps-pro/bit-assist-wp/readme.txt

 * Linkedin: Adding your Linkedin profile link to Bit Assist's Linkedin channel, your website visitors can easily connect with you and engage in conversations.
 This can help you build stronger professional relationships and potentially attract more business opportunities.
 So, link your Linkedin profile to the Bit Assist chat widget today and start chatting with your visitors!

-* Facebook Messenger: Add you Facebook Messenger username to your Bit Assist chat widget, and enable your visitors to initiate a chat conversation with you directly through the Facebook Messenger app.
+* Messenger: Add you Facebook Messenger username to your Bit Assist chat widget, and enable your visitors to initiate a chat conversation with you directly through the Facebook Messenger app.
 Once they click on the Facebook Messenger button in the chat widget, a chat window will appear and they can send you a message.
 This will help you stay connected with your visitors and promptly respond to their queries and you can manage all the messages you receive in your Messenger inbox.
 This channel in our WordPress chat plugin somehow work as Facebook Chat Plugin – Live Chat Plugin for WordPress but not as exactly as live chat work.

 * Skype: Integrate your Skype username or phone number with your website’s chat widget to enable visitors to Call or message you directly through Skype.
 With Skype, your visitors can make free voice and video calls, send messages, and even make affordable international calls to mobiles or landlines.
 Adding Skype to your chat widget is a great way to enhance communication and make it easier for visitors to chat with you.